w3f/polkadot-wiki/docs/general/multisig-apps.md

 ### Signet

 Talisman [Signet](https://www.talisman.xyz/signet) supports multisig ops and enterprise workflow for onchain organisations.
-Enterprise features and self-hosted options available.
-Signet is proprietary, where are Polkadot Multisig by Signet is available for free.
+Enterprise features and self-hosted options are available.
+Signet is proprietary, where as Polkadot Multisig by Signet is free.

 ## Polkasafe (Beta)